-TYPE OF PESTICIDE MINIMUM DISTANCE BETWEEN
+TYPE OF PESTICIDE

+APPLICATION EQUIPMENT

+CLOSEST OPERATING NOZZLE

-APPLICATION EQUIPMENT OPERATING NOZZLE NON-TARGET AREA
+AND THE NON-TARGET AREA (2)

 DANGER WARNING/CAUTION

-DANGER WARNING/CAUTION

 AIRCRAFT 500 FEET 300 FEET

-AIR BLAST ORCHARD SPRAYER 300 FEET 50 FEET
+AIR BLAST ORCHARD SPRAYER 300 FEET

-GROUND RIGS (except when applying baits) (3) 100 FEET 50 FEET
+GROUND RIGS (except when applying baits) 100 FEET 50 FEET

-- 5. Air movement shall be away from the sensitive areas noted above at all times during an application regardless of the size of the required buffer. - 6.
+- 5. Air movement shall be away from the sensitive areas, described above, at all times during an application regardless of the size of the required buffer. - 6.
 A maximum wind speed of 10 mph is allowed during any application (air or ground) of a restricted material.
-(This does not include materials that are shanked/injected into the soil or baits and granular pesticides applied by ground.) - (1) May get written permission to apply within the buffer. - (2) Does not apply to Methyl Bromide or Telone II.
+(This does not include materials that are shanked/injected into the soil or baits and granular pesticides applied by ground.) - (1) Does not apply to applications of soil fumigants or bait. - (2) Follow the most restrictive distance per permit condition or pesticide product labeling.